ReliSA/CRCE/README.md

 ### Running with docker

-Assumig the image is build, CRCE can be run in docker by this command:
+Assuming the image is build and Mongo DB is running at an accessible address, CRCE can be run in docker by this command:

 ```
 docker run -it \